 Pink Thyme Ground Cover (Pink Chintz)

 Pink creeping thyme ground cover grows quite flat.
-The foliage is tiny, fuzzy, and grayish-green in coloration.
-The flowers will bloom in early summer and are light pink in coloration.
+The foliage is tiny, fuzzy, and grayish-green in color.
+The flowers will bloom in early summer and are light pink in color.

 This ground cover can be planted in zones 4-9.
 It will grow about 1-2 inches tall and about 18-24 inches wide.

 Purple Carpet Thyme has foliage that is round and dark green.
 During blooming season, the flowers are a lavender color and completely cover the plant.